Why Join ROTC?

 Receive a monthly stipend topping of $420 for seniors.

 Life in ROTC

 All student registered for Military Science (MSCI) classes are referred to as Cadets.
 A Cadet is a trainee that is enrolled in a military officer producing program.
 The ROTC program has several categories of Cadets enrolled in the program: Participating Cadets, Enrolled Cadets, and Contracted Cadets.

 Participating Cadets – Registered for the MSCI class through the university and responsible for attending all classroom activities.

 Enrolled Cadets – Has completed all documents listed in the ROTC Enrollment Packet.
 These students are eligible to attend all extra curricular activities associated with ROTC, such as: physical fitness training, leadership labs, and Field Training Exercises (FTX) which include rifle ranges, land navigation training, obstacle courses, and leader reaction courses.

 Contracted Cadets – These students have completed all documents listed in the Contracting Packet and have been identified as possessing the character and attributes necessary of an officer candidate.
-They have signed the Army enlistment contract (DD 4/1, DD 4/2) and ROTC contract (DA 597-3 or DA 597) and are working toward becoming an Army Officer upon graduating with a bachelor’s degree.
+They have signed the Army enlistment contract (DD 4/1, DD 4/2) and ROTC contract (DA 597-3 or DA 597) and are working toward becoming an Army Officer upon graduating with a bachelors or masters degree.